 The curcumin products performed slightly better, but still revealed problems with the undeclared use of synthetic curcuminoids and heavy metals and pesticides tainting or used gelatin caps instead of the claimed veggie caps.

 Glutathione products tested better than expected

 The glutathione results did not match those dreary expectations.
-Of the 19 brands tested, only three failed to meet label claim for glutathione dosage.
+Of the 19 brands tested, some of which were marketed for skin whitening, only three failed to meet label claim for glutathione dosage.
 As with its other testing rounds, NOW did the tests in its own extensive analytical lab as well as sending identical products to Eurofins.